openmeteo/pthelma/doc/gerarda.rst

 .. confval:: base_dir

-   Optional. ``gerarda`` will change directory to this directory, so any relative filenames will be relative to this directory.
-If unspecified, relative filenames will be relative to the directory from which ``gerarda`` was started.
+   The directory in which ``gerarda`` will look for input files and write output files.
+If unspecified, it is the directory from which ``gerarda`` was started.

 .. confval:: step_length